OpenCHAMI/.github/HPSF-Project-Proposal.md

 * Please refer to [OpenChami Release](https://github.com/openchami/release)
 * The microservices containers are made available through ghcr.io.
 The release document listed above has references to the latest versions.
 ### 13. Please describe Software Quality efforts (CI, security, auditing)
 We rely on github Vulnerability Code Scanning, CodeQL and Security advisories.
-We will be integrating OpenSSF scans and will work with the community in Threat Modeling,Pen-Testing and Audit.
+We will be integrating OpenSSF scans and will work with the community initiating Threat Modeling, Pen-Testing, and Security Audits.
 ### 14. Please list the project's leadership team

 ** Technical Steering Committee**